chrizzTs/Who-U/README.md

         $scope.photoIds = window.localStorage.getItem('photoIds');
 ````

 When all images have been loaded, they are stored in the localStorage as well, to reduce time and network usage when entering this screen again.
-To check whether the images are in localStorage already they are loaded from loalStorage first.
+To check whether the images are in localStorage already, they are loaded from loalStorage first.

 ````javascript
             $scope.localStorageImages = JSON.parse(window.localStorage.getItem('userPhotos'));